Skip to main content

 Does Trusted offer extended leave?

-Trusted Health happily complies with the Family and Medical Leave Act, the California Family Rights Act, and any applicable state and local laws governing extended leave policies.
-To be eligible to take extended leave, you must meet both of the following requirements:
+We fully comply with the Family and Medical Leave Act (FMLA), the California Family Rights Act (CFRA), and any applicable state and local extended leave laws.

-• 1250 hours during the 12 month period prior to the start of leave
+• Worked 1,250 hours during the 12 months prior to the start of leave

-• At a location where the employer has 50 or more employees within 75 miles
+• Work at or be assigned to a location where Trusted Health (or your home office) has 50 or more employees within 75 miles

-• Birth of your child or bonding with your newborn
+• Birth of your child or bonding with a newborn

-• Bonding with your new adopted or foster child
+• Bonding with an adopted or foster child

 • Caring for an immediate family member with a serious health condition

-• Caring for a current service member of the Armed Forces who’s incurred injury or illness in the line of duty and is undergoing medical treatment
+• Caring for a current service member of the Armed Forces with an injury or illness

-• Caring for a veteran discharged under “other than dishonorable” conditions and is undergoing medical treatment
+• Caring for a discharged veteran (other than dishonorable discharge) undergoing medical treatment

-• Any eligible reason covered under applicable federal, state or local law.
+• Any additional reason covered under applicable federal, state, or local laws

 How can I request extended leave?

-• Medical certification of your (or your immediate family member’s) serious health condition
+• Medical certification for your own or a family member’s serious health condition

-• Periodic reports (if deemed appropriate) with status updates and intent to return to work
+• Periodic status updates and intent to return to work (if appropriate)

 If you experience a situation that may require you to take extended leave, reach out to Trusted Health and your facility supervisor ASAP!